 As Dundee’s campaign to be selected as the UK City of Culture for 2017 gains momentum, we wanted to share with you some interesting facts about the city.
-Here are the 5 things you perhaps didn’t know about the great city of Dundee:
+Today we’re exploring 5 things you didn’t know about Dundee:

 In 1782 James Chalmers, inventor of the adhesive postage stamp was born in Dundee.
 James Chalmers was born on February 2nd 1782 in Arbroath.
 James Chalmers trained as a weaver before he moved to Dundee in 1809 on the recommendation of his brother.
 Mr Chalmers established himself as a bookseller, printer and a newspaper publisher on Castle Street, Dundee.
 However his most burning enthusiasm was postal reform and in 1837 he submitted a letter outlining his proposal for an adhesive postage stamp.